Reconciling hints on axion-like-particles from high-energy gamma rays with stellar bounds: Introduction

 Due to the $a \gamma \gamma$ coupling, ultra-light ALPs can also play an important role in astrophysical observations.
 In particular, about a decade ago it was realized that conversions of very high-energy gamma rays into ALPs in cosmic magnetic fields, would lead to peculiar signatures in the photon spectra from distant sources, allowing to probe a region of the ALP parameter space untouched by current experiments~\cite{Meyer:2013pny}.
 In particular, for $m_a \lesssim 10^{-7}$~eV and $g_{\rm a\gamma}\gtrsim 10^{-11}$~GeV$^{-1}$, photon-ALP conversions in large-scale magnetic fields might explain an anomalous spectral hardening found in the very high-energy gamma-ray spectra~\cite{DeAngelis:2011id}.
-Another peculiar signature of photon mixing with ALPs is an energy-dependent modulation of high-energy gamma-ray spectra~\cite{Meyer:2014epa}.
+Another peculiar signature of photon mixing with ALPs is an energy-dependent modulation of high-energy gamma-ray~\cite{Meyer:2014epa} or X-ray~\cite{Dessert:2020lil} spectra.

 A search for such an effect has been recently performed in~\cite{Majumdar:2018sbv}, where the authors analyzed the data recorded with the {\it Fermi}-LAT from bright Galactic pulsars (PSRs), detecting significant spectral features consistent with ALP-photon oscillation.
 This hint was independently confirmed in~\cite{Xia:2018xbt} by analyzing {\it Fermi}-LAT data from bright supernova remnants.
-The existence of ALPs with such parameters, hinted by astrophysical observations that apparently have no obvious alternative explanations, is in tension with the previously mentioned astrophysical bound from globular cluster stars and with the direct bound on solar axions from CAST.
+The existence of ALPs with such parameters is in tension with the previously mentioned astrophysical bound from globular cluster stars and with the direct bound on solar axions from CAST (see also \cite{Choi:2018mvk} for an analogous approach to evade stellar bounds).
 Given the robustness of these latter bounds, one can attribute the ALP hint to some unrecognized systematic effect.
 Still, without any simple alternative explanation, one can also investigate if there is a possibility to reconcile the two, apparently contradicting, results.
 This is the goal of the present work.

 The apparent tension between a bound and positive hint for ALPs is reminiscent of what happened in 2005 when the PVLAS collaboration reported the observation of a rotation of the polarization plane of a laser propagating through a transverse magnetic field~\cite{Zavattini:2005tm}.
 Interpreted as an ALP induced effect, this would correspond to a particle with $m_a \sim 1$ meV and $g_{a\gamma} = 10^{-6}$ GeV${}^{-1}$.
 Obviously, this signal was in a strong tension with CAST and globular cluster bounds~\cite{Raffelt:2005mt}.
 Indeed, a few years later the claim was retracted by the collaboration~\cite{Zavattini:2007ee}.
 However, the controversy led to an intense investigation on possible models to reconcile the two results.
 These models can still represent an intriguing possibility to reconcile the ALP PSR hint with the CAST and globular cluster bounds.
 Remarkably, the tension between these two results is much milder than the one related to the PVLAS claim.
 For our purpose, we find particularly interesting the models proposed in~\cite{Jaeckel:2006xm}, where it was speculated that the coupling and the mass of an ALP may depend on environmental conditions such as the temperature and matter density.
 Within this framework one can achieve a sizable suppression of the ALP production in the high-density stellar plasma, for example in the Sun or in globular cluster stars, but also a significant photon-ALP mixing in the low-density Galactic medium, reconciling the apparent tension.
 In what follows, we will show how this scenario works.